Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 06.24.08 UTC
+- WIB: Rabu, 6 November 2024 08.48.49 UTC
-- WITA: Rabu, 6 November 2024 07.24.08 UTC
+- WITA: Rabu, 6 November 2024 09.48.49 UTC
-- WIT: Rabu, 6 November 2024 08.24.08 UTC
+- WIT: Rabu, 6 November 2024 10.48.49 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: inspirational
+Kategori: nature